fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 <details>
 	<summary>Iskhaq (Isaac): Beginning of Jewish people</summary>

 ### Iskhaq (Isaac)
-  Covenant

 Second son of Ibrahim. his mother is Sarah.

-According to Bible: As had been prophesied in Mamre the previous year,[40] Sarah became pregnant and bore a son to Abraham, on the first anniversary of the covenant of circumcision.
-Abraham was "an hundred years old", when his son whom he named Isaac was born; and he circumcised him when he was eight days old.[41]
-For Sarah, the thought of giving birth and nursing a child, at such an old age, also brought her much laughter, as she declared, "God hath made me to laugh, so that all who hear will laugh with me."[42]
+According to Bible: As had been prophesied in Mamre the previous year, Sarah became pregnant and bore a son to Abraham, on the first anniversary of the covenant of circumcision.
+Abraham was "an hundred years old", when his son whom he named Isaac was born; and he circumcised him when he was eight days old.
+For Sarah, the thought of giving birth and nursing a child, at such an old age, also brought her much laughter, as she declared, "God hath made me to laugh, so that all who hear will laugh with me."
 Isaac continued to grow and on the day he was weaned, Abraham held a great feast to honor the occasion.
 During the celebration, however, Sarah found Ishmael mocking; an observation that would begin to clarify the birthright of Isaac.

-Ishaq is the father of Yaqub and grandfather of Yusuf.
+Ishaq is the father of Yaqub (Jacob) and grandfather of Yusuf (Joseph).
+Ishaq and Rebecca are parents of Jacob and Esau.

 Islam considers Isaac (Arabic:اسحاق Ishaaq) a prophet of Islam, and describes him as the father of the Israelites and a righteous servant of God.

 Isaac, along with Ishmael, is highly important for Muslims for continuing to preach the message of monotheism after his father Abraham.
 Among Isaac's children was the follow-up Israelite patriarch Jacob, who is also venerated as an Islamic prophet.

-Isaac is mentioned seventeen times by name in the Quran, often with his father and his son, Jacob.[36]
+Isaac is mentioned seventeen times by name in the Quran, often with his father and his son, Jacob.
 The Quran states that Abraham received "good tidings of Isaac, a prophet, of the righteous", and that God blessed them both (37: 112).
 In a fuller description, when angels came to Abraham to tell him of the future punishment to be imposed on Sodom and Gomorrah, his wife, Sarah, "laughed, and We gave her good tidings of Isaac, and after Isaac of (a grandson) Jacob" (11: 71–74); and it is further explained that this event will take place despite Abraham and Sarah's old age.
 Several verses speak of Isaac as a "gift" to Abraham (6: 84; 14: 49–50), and 24: 26–27 adds that God made "prophethood and the Book to be among his offspring", which has been interpreted to refer to Abraham's two prophetic sons, his prophetic grandson Jacob, and his prophetic great-grandson Joseph.
 In the Quran, it later narrates that Abraham also praised God for giving him Ishmael and Isaac in his old age (14: 39–41).

 Elsewhere in the Quran, Isaac is mentioned in lists: Joseph follows the religion of his forefathers Abraham, Isaac and Jacob (12: 38) and speaks of God's favor to them (12: 6); Jacob's sons all testify their faith and promise to worship the God that their forefathers, "Abraham, Ishmael and Isaac", worshiped (2: 127); and the Quran commands Muslims to believe in the revelations that were given to "Abraham, Ishmael, Isaac, Jacob and the Patriarchs" (2: 136; 3: 84).
 In the Quran's narrative of Abraham's near-sacrifice of his son (37: 102), the name of the son is not mentioned and debate has continued over the son's identity, though many feel that the identity is the least important element in a story which is given to show the courage that one develops through faith.